 Table 2 shows the number of and percentage of ever-vertical and ever-horizontal repeaters and where those repetitions occurred.
-Two-fifths of students (40.6%, n=13,489) took additional introductory college-level math coursework after passing an introductory college-level course (i.e., they took more than one type of gateway math course).
-As table 2 shows, transfer students are more likely to repeat those courses at a community college (29.1%) compared to at university
+Two-fifth of students (40.6%, n=13,489) took additional introductory college-level math courses after passing an introductory college-level course (i.e., they took more than one gateway math course).
+As table 2 shows, transfer students are more likely to repeat those courses at community college (29.1%) compared to at university (14.1%).

-(14.1%) (note that some students - about 2.5% - experienced horizontal repetition at both the university and community college level).
 I further analyzed the patterns of course repetition before transfer as to whether the repetitions occurred within the same community college or a different community college.
+Findings revealed that 87% of the horizontal course repetitions before the transfer occurred within a single institution.